TamilSelvan061296/DL-Animal-10-Client/README.md

 # DL-Animal-10-Client
-This application is the client application for the users to interact with.
+This application is the client application for the users to interact with the DL-Animal-10 classifier